laverdet/node-fibers/README.md

 EXAMPLES
 --------

+The examples below describe basic use of `Fiber`, but note that it is **not recommended** to use `Fiber` without an abstraction in between your code and fibers.
+See "FUTURES" below for additional information.

 This is a quick example of how you can write sleep() with fibers.
 Note that while the sleep() call is blocking inside the fiber, node is able to handle